 Atlanta Tech Citizens has five core principles as part of our mission.

-We’ll help create connections between Atlanta’s nonprofit and tech communities.
+4. We’ll help create connections between Atlanta’s nonprofit, tech, and civic tech communities.

 The first step to using your tech skills for good is to go out in your community and find out where people need help.
-Through group volunteer opportunities, attending community meetings together, and our Slack channel (bc we must have ONE online meeting place), you can meet other tech people who want to get involved and connect with people who are already doing great community work.
+Through group volunteer opportunities and attending community meetings together, you can meet other tech people who want to get involved and connect with people who are already doing great community work.

 Once we know more about our communities needs, we can provide services like training on tech tools, tech troubleshooting at events, consulting on who to hire for bigger tech projects, and empowering organizations through technology.